Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 By following these easy steps, you will help emergency responders quickly identify properties.
 If you have any questions, please call our Fire Marshal’s office at 651-766-4033.

 Recreational fires do not require permits.
 However, there are some regulations you must follow.

 Allina Medical Transportation provides ambulance services to more than 70 communities in and near the Twin Cities Metro area.
 Their service area stretches across Ramsey, Anoka, Hennepin, and Scott counties, including the City of Little Canada.
 Paramedics and EMTs provide continuous coverage, 24 hours a day, seven days a week.

 Residents should call 911 in an emergency.
 General questions on ambulance services should be directed to Allina at 651-222-0555.

 The Little Canda History Cener is attached to the Little Canada City Center located at 515 Little Canada Road East.
 From the south, take 35E north to Little Canada Road.
 Take a right at that exit.
 We're about a mile down on the left hand side in front of the water tower.
 From the north, take 35E south to Little Canada Road.
 Take a left at that exit.
 We're about a mile down on the left hand side in front of the water tower.

 Yes, we offer several gifts of history from which to choose.

-Our geneology database has information has information on 752,000 individuals and families.
-Records on some families are quite complete and accurate while others may have only minimal, incorrect, or unsubstantiated information.
+Our genealogy database has information on 752,000 individuals and families.
+Records on some families are quite complete and accurate while others may have only minimal or unsubstantiated information.